In this guide I show to remove and replace the cooling fan in a Dell Latitude D600 laptop.

 Disconnect the video cable connector from the motherboard.

-Take a look at this guide for the LCD screen removal instructions.
+Take a look at this guide for the screen removal instructions.

 Remove three screws securing the top cover.